rackerlabs/rackspace-how-to/content/cloud-servers/setting-up-sftp-users-in-rhel-centos-ubuntu-debian.md

        passwd myuser

-4. Ensure that the following line is commented out in the solid-state hybrid drive (SSHD) configuration file at `/etc/ssh/sshd_config`:

-5. Open the `sshd_config` file that holds the SSH and SFTP configuration by running the following command:
+4. Open the `sshd_config` file that holds the SSH and SFTP configuration by running the following command:

        nano /etc/ssh/sshd_config

-6. Ensure that the following line begins with a hash symbol (#):
+5. Comment out the following line by adding a hash symbol (#) at the beginning, as shown in the following example:

        #Subsystem sftp /usr/lib/openssh/sftp-server